This post contains affiliate links for which, if you click, we may make a small commission at no cost to you.

 Bank account churning is an easy side hustle without having to leave the comfort of your house.
 You can make a decent chunk of change with very little work and no risk.

 In fact, the bank bonus subculture is insane!
 It’s hard to believe banks actually pay you to open accounts.
-However, as stated earlier they’re making money too.
-Anyway, who knows who long this game will last – but it’s best to take advantage of it while you can.
+However, as stated earlier, they’re making money too.
+Anyway, who knows how long this game will last – but it’s best to take advantage of it while you can.

 Ready to start?
-Earn your first $50 with this easy bonus from Aspiration!
+Earn your first $50 with this easy bonus from Varo Bank!
+This bonus posts to your account immediately after meeting the requirements.